 As it is known from the real world with the biological systems the same part of the environment - a set of facts as possible input - can be perceived in a different way by different kinds of biological actors.
-The same holds for different kinds of robots.
-This repeats for the output of a system which can have different effects for the environment.

-2 In modern logic such a 3-valued truth system has been extended to many-valued cases or so-called fuzzy systems.
+The same holds for 2 In modern logic such a 3-valued truth system has been extended to many-valued cases or so-called fuzzy systems.
 But this does not change the basic structure.
 It gives only more flexibility in practical applications.